TypeScript: React useRef Hook

 export default App;

-When using this with its useRef hook in TypeScript, you will most likely encounter an error.
+When using this function component with its useRef hook in TypeScript, you will most likely encounter an error.
 The best practice would be initializing the ref with null.
 In addition, you have to use a type argument to cast the ref to the type of HTMLInputElement respectively to the element where it is used as ref attribute:

 import * as React from 'react';